 We help government agencies, county councils and municipalities to protect classified information and keep their infrastructure running.
 Our solutions will also help you achieve compliance with GDPR, NIS and security protection legislations.
 Our products are used for encrypted communication and for cross-domain connectivity.

 To protect sensitive systems and confidential data – Advenica Data Diodes are the failsafe way to go.
 The function of a data diode is to allow all data to pass in the forward direction, while blocking all data in the reverse direction.
 The fibre optical connection makes it physically impossible for data to travel in the opposite direction.
 And as it is not software, it cannot be directly attacked by malicious code, which results in high assurance.
 Every organisation operating sensitive information has great use of a data diode to protect its valuable information and securely exchange data.

-To further reduce potential attack vectors and at the same time provide secure and selective access to the systems from remote networks, a gateway for controlled information exchange – ZoneGuard – should be implemented.
+To further reduce potential attack vectors and at the same time provide secure and selective access to the systems from remote networks, a security gateway for controlled information exchange – ZoneGuard – should be implemented.
 By using Advenica’s ZoneGuard with remote desktop capability, access is controlled, and threats towards a remote desktop solution are effectively mitigated in the cross domain point.
 All information is validated and transformed, which means that sensitive information stays within the protected network, and malicious code cannot spread.

 Importing files into secure environments is another area that poses a significant security threat unless the files are properly sanitized before transfer.
 By using File Security Screener, a high assurance Cross Domain Solution with malware scanning and content disarm and reconstruction capabilities, efficient and automated countermeasures for malware is provided.
 At the same time, separation for the connected networks are secured.
 The File Security Screener provides an efficient, scalable, and trusted solution for secure file import.